efeslab/siloz/README.md

 # Siloz: Leveraging DRAM Isolation Domains to Prevent Inter-VM Rowhammer

-This is the source code for our SOSP 2023 paper "Siloz: Leveraging DRAM Isolation Domains to Prevent Inter-VM Rowhammer".
+This is the source code for our SOSP 2023 paper "Siloz: Leveraging DRAM Subarray Groups to Prevent Inter-VM Rowhammer".
 The Siloz prototype is implemented as extensions to the Linux/KVM hypervisor.
 Specifically, we extend the kernel distributed in Ubuntu 22.04 (tag: [Ubuntu-5.15.0-43.46](https://git.launchpad.net/~ubuntu-kernel/ubuntu/+source/linux/+git/jammy/commit/?id=b8509484e0bab1dd935e504fa1b1f65a3866f0f6)).
 When using code from this repository, please be sure to cite [the paper](https://www.kevinloughlin.org/siloz.pdf).

-NOTE: the Siloz prototype includes implemented support for running natively on dual-socket Intel Skylake and Intel Cascade Lake servers using (1) the physical-to-media address mapping yielded by the default (adaptive) page policy and (2) presumed subarray sizes of 512, 1024, and 2048 rows.
-Other configurations are not yet supported in the prototype, would require alternate physical-to-media address translation drivers, and may require additional code modifications described in the paper (e.g., offlining potential cross-boundary pages).

 This `README.md` provides an overview of Siloz's implementation, as well as instructions on building and launching Siloz and a guest VM.
 For information specific to the SOSP 2023 Artifact Evaluation, please see [artifact_evaluation/README.md](https://github.com/efeslab/siloz/tree/main/artifact_evaluation#readme).

+NOTE: the Siloz prototype includes implementated support for running natively on dual-socket Intel Skylake and Intel Cascade Lake servers using (1) the physical-to-media address mapping yielded by the default (`adaptive`) DRAM page policy and (2) presumed subarray sizes of 512, 1024, and 2048 rows.
+Other configurations---including the `close` DRAM page policy---are not yet supported in the prototype, may require alternate physical-to-media address translation drivers, and may require additional code modifications described in the paper (e.g., offlining potential cross-boundary pages).
+On our test machines, we verified that the `adaptive` page policy is in use via `sudo setpci -s 3a:0a.0 87c.b`, where the least significant bit of the return value should be `0` per "Second Generation Intel® Xeon® Scalable Processors Datasheet, Vol. 2" (section 3.1.2, page 20).
+We also verified that ADDDC is disabled, which forces the DRAM page policy to `close` if enabled.

 ## Implementation Overview